alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

     - `sudo apt-get install vim`
     - [Enable Deep Sleep](https://community.frame.work/t/ubuntu-21-04-on-the-framework-laptop/2722/7) ^Restart
 1. Run all updates in Ubuntu Software.
-1. Run all updates in Software Updater.
+1. Run all updates in Software Updater. (at this point somethings stop working so update Ubuntu version)
+1. In Software Update, update from Ubuntu 21.04 to 21.10(Impish).
 1. Login to Firefox account.
 Confirm Firefox Extensions.
+This adds bookmarks and passwords too.
 1. Install Slack from [Download](https://slack.com/downloads)
 1. Disk level encryption.

 ## Adjust Default Configurations

 1. Change dot files to personal defaults
-    - `.bash_profile` on Mac = `.profile` on Linux Ubuntu
+    - `.bash_profile` on Mac = `.profile` on Linux Ubuntu.
+See README.md in this repo.
 1. Copy to or create new SSH keys for commputer
 1. "Favorite" Apps in your dock so they stay in the dock
     * Terminal
+    * Settings
+    * Software Updater
+    * Screenshot
     * Firefox (should be by default)
     * Files (should be by default)
     * Slack
     * Calculator
     * Your note-taking app of choice
 1. Tweak setting on how long to wait before sleeping (1 minute is too short)
-1. Browser bookmark creations and/or import
-1. Login to Firefox if desired.
-Provides portability for browser data between machines

 ## Things To Make It Really Work That You find along the way
 * Video codecs.
 There's an apt option for ubuntu-restricted-extras.
 However, for me, in this laptop and configuration, `sudo apt-get install -y ffmpeg` worked for me.
 Make sure to restart your browser.
 * Audacity needs a file change to give it a permission.
 It prompts you with instructions in a modal on start-up.
 The Blue microphone worked after doing this.
 I also had to put the sample rate at 192kb in audacity to avoid error messages.
 * See also anything in the [current summary of install steps from the frame.work 21.04 install thread](https://community.frame.work/t/ubuntu-21-04-on-the-framework-laptop/2722).
+* `sudo apt install gnome-tweaks` to get 2 finger right click to work.

 ## Generally Recommended Apps to Install on Linux